 Country of origin and, optionally, district where grown, or national, regional or local place name

-In the case of a mixture of distinctly different commercial types and/or colours of cauliflowers of different origins, the indication of each country of origin shall appear next to the name of the commercial type and/or colour concerned.
+In the case of a mixture of distinctly different commercial types and/or colours of cauliflower of different origins, the indication of each country of origin shall appear next to the name of the commercial type and/or colour concerned.

 D. Commercial specifications